 For the most part, if you are working in an adorable little private therapy gym as an outpatient or inpatient therapist, you’ve got it great!
 Aside from sweating your face off when you are in an A/C battle with the speech therapists in your office, it’s a pretty comfortable environment.
 I can even get over the fact that I lift a few heavy kids and a bunch of 25 pound swings over my head about 50 times a day.
 So yeah, it’s pretty cushy.

-Ok, no, that’s still not that terrible.
-However, what about therapists that work in the homes of children?
+What about therapists that work in the homes of children?
 I have been in some pretty scary environments doing this job.

 I had moments when I had to accept the fact that my car may or may not still be outside the house when I was done with the session.
 I had people attempt to siphon gas from my car.
 I got to the point where I really tried to stop freaking out when giant bugs or spiders crawled across the room, or even when I would stand up to find actual grease stains on my scrubs from kneeling on the carpet.
 Or what about the poop on the floor?
 I’ll say that again.
 Poop.
 On the floor.
 Maybe those Career Cast rankers want to ride along on some of those adventures.